Charles Evans Hughes: Rejoining the Supreme Court

-The early Hughes Court was divided between the conservative "Four Horsemen" and the liberal "Three Musketeers".
-The primary difference between these two blocs was that the Four Horsemen embraced the substantive due process doctrine, but the liberals, including Louis Brandeis, advocated for judicial restraint, or deference to legislative bodies.
-Hughes and Roberts were the swing justices between the two blocs for much of the 1930s.

-In one of the first major cases of his tenure, Hughes joined with Roberts and the Three Musketeers to strike down a piece of state legislation in the 1931 landmark case of Near v.
+For much of its duration, the Hughes Court was divided between the conservative "Four Horsemen" and the liberal "Three Musketeers".
+The primary difference between these two blocs was that the Four Horsemen embraced the substantive due process doctrine, but the liberals, including Louis Brandeis, Stone, and Cardozo, advocated for judicial restraint, or deference to legislative bodies.
+Hughes and Roberts were the swing justices between the two blocs for much of the 1930s, garnering the nickname "The Roving Justices".In one of the first major cases of his tenure, Hughes joined with Roberts and the Three Musketeers to strike down a piece of state legislation in the 1931 landmark case of Near v.
 Minnesota.
 In his majority opinion, Hughes held that the First Amendment barred states from violating freedom of the press.
 Hughes also wrote the majority opinion in Stromberg v.
 California, which represented the first time the Supreme Court struck down a state law on the basis of the incorporation of the Bill of Rights.
 In another early case, O'Gorman & Young, Inc. v.
 Hartford Fire Insurance Co., Hughes and Roberts joined with the liberal bloc in upholding a state regulation that limited commissions for the sale of fire insurance.